zuhairi-git/alux.space/src/myprompts/blog-prompts.md

 What is coming next?
 Having discussed the significance of AI, it is worth noting that there is already an ideation of Artificial General Intelligence (AGI).
 AGI refers to a machine that can learn and comprehend any intellectual task that a human being can, and can even develop capabilities beyond the scope of traditional AI systems.

-AGI
-Finally, I want to express my gratitude for your patience and for taking the time to read this article in its entirety.
-If you have any questions, please don't hesitate to contact me anytime.
-I'll be more than happy to hear your feedback.

 --------------
 Claude.ai or Chat GPT: How to access Claude.ai?